microsoft/Product-Recommendations/doc/deployment-instructions.md

 This document outlines step-by-step what you need to do to deploy the recommendations preconfigured solution.

-## Before you get started...
+>If you don't already have an [Azure account](http://portal.azure.com/), you will need to create one as this solution

-If you don't already have an [Azure account](http://portal.azure.com/), you will need to create one as this solution deploys a fully functioning recommendations-service to your subscription.
+>deploys a fully functioning recommendations-service to your subscription.

 ## Installing the preconfigured solution